 WordPress is the easiest to use & most feature-rich CMS for building an awesome website.
-For doing such complex tasks easily, WordPress uses a bit higher system resources than other CMS available in the market.
+WordPress uses a bit higher system resources than other CMS available in the market for doing such complex tasks easily.

 Sometimes users deploy their WordPress blog on a budgeted host.
-Initially, everything works good but soon or later WordPress starts to become unresponsive.
-Or it also happens when website receives huge traffic that your server can not handle.
+Initially, everything works well, but sooner or later, WordPress starts to become unresponsive.
+Or it also happens when the website receives huge traffic that your server can not handle.
 This reason is something that everyone wants to face.
 But at the same time, you do not want to lose any traffic.

 But if you are already on WordPress and want to migrate your website to another host, here is how you can do it easily without losing any of your data.

 Method 1 – Migrate WordPress blog Automatically (The Easy Way)

 The easiest way to migrate your WordPress blog is to move everything directly to your new server, including all your WordPress files and database.
 Other methods that I will mention in this article will require you to create a backup of your WordPress, download it and upload it to the new host.
 But in this method, you can directly move your WordPress installation from the old host to the new host.

 WPvivd backup plugin is the easiest way of migrating your website to another host.